 Are there any Risks Associated with Ultrasound Exposure?

 Ultrasound technology has been utilized in the medical industry for decades, so it has a track record of safety.
 There are no harmful effects from this therapy because there are no x-rays or other harmful energy frequencies used during the procedure.
 Ultrasound energy safely heats the skin to an optimal temperature that causes no damage to surrounding tissue or the outer dermis.

 There is also little discomfort associated with this technology.
 During the procedure, patients may experience slight heating of the soft tissue layer, but it should not be overly painful.
 Your provider will ask you about your comfort level throughout your treatment, so your entire session is a pleasant and even relaxing experience.
 If any discomfort is felt, adjustments can be made as the procedure progresses.

-We perform Ultherapy in our office at California Vein Specialists and Body Sculpting, without the need for any anesthesia.
+We perform Ultherapy in our office at California Vein Specialists, without the need for any anesthesia.
 A handpiece is guided over the surface of the skin, which delivers the ultrasound energy into the deeper dermal structure.
 Some patients report a mild sting or prickling sensation as the energy goes in, but it is not overly painful.
 Treatment sessions last about one hour, depending on the number and size of the areas you would like to address.